 All absences are either "excused" or "unexcused".
+15 consecutive days absent will result in the student no longer being actively enrolled in the Area Learning Center.
+A district meeting will be required to re-enroll.
 A designated staff or the school principal has discretion to determine whether an absence is excused or unexcused.
 All students are expected to complete coursework missed due to absence.